Health Care for All

-Iowa Methodist Medical Center was named a leader in LGBTQ healthcare equality.
+In 2022, all four UnityPoint Health - Des Moines hospitals, including Blank Children's Hospital, Iowa Methodist Medical Center, Iowa Lutheran Hospital and Methodist West Hospital, were named leaders in LGBTQ healthcare equality.
 Leader status is awarded to healthcare facilities that attained a score of 100 in the Healthcare Equality Index (HEI).
 The Human Rights Campaign Foundation (HRC) is the educational arm of America's largest civil rights organization working to achieve equality for lesbian, gay, bisexual, transgender and queer people.
-HRC envisions a world where LGBTQ people are embraced as full members of society at home, at work and in every community.
+HRC envisions a world where LGBTQ+ people are embraced as full members of society at home, at work and in every community.

 Our proactive push for LGBTQ-inclusive patient, family and team member policies is helping us close the health care disparities faced by the Central Iowa and Midwest communities.
 Creating a welcoming experience and environment for wonderfully important people is at the core of our mission, vision and values.
 We believe healthcare equality is paramount in being a leader in our community and beyond.

 Here's what makes us a leader in LGBTQ health care:

 - Our patient non-discrimination policy is LGBTQ-inclusive and includes both sexual orientation and gender identity and/or expression